marionline/wp-itheora/readme.txt

 [wp-itheora]
 Present default video with default skin with haight and width of the video poster.

-[wp-itheora video=other remote=true]
+[wp-itheora video=myvideo remote=true]
-Present "other" video store in the cloud.
+Present "myvideo" video that is stored in the cloud.

 == Screenshots ==
-1. Create player
-2. Create player: view the code and preview
+1. WP-Itheora info page
+2. WP-Itheora config settings page
+3. WP-Itheora manage local file in WP-Itheora video page administration
+4. WP-Itheora manage remote file in the cloud in WP-ITheora video page administration

 == Changelog ==
 = v0.1 =